 In his role, Mr. Leopold litigates high-stakes, complex lawsuits on behalf of consumer safety issues, particularly as it relates to product defects, automobile safety and managed care matters.
 In 2010, he obtained a $131 million jury verdict against the Ford Motor Company, the ninth-largest verdict against an automobile company in U.S. history.

 Mr. Leopold is court-appointed Interim Co-Lead Counsel in two high-profile putative toxic tort class actions, including In re Flint Water Cases and Cape Fear River Contaminated Water Class Action Litigation.
-Mr. Leopold also serves on the plaintiffs’ trial team in the Rail Freight Fuel Surcharge Antitrust Litigation, as lead counsel in the HCA Class Action and Polaris ATV matter, and as co-lead counsel in the Red Light Class Action.
+Mr. Leopold also serves on the plaintiffs’ trial team in the Rail Freight Fuel Surcharge Antitrust Litigation, as lead counsel in the HCA Class Action and Polaris ATV matter.

 Currently, Mr. Leopold is litigating the following notable matters: